drvinceknight/nbchkr/README.md

 - An email server to be able to communicate with students;
 - The ability to release assignments, feedback and marks directly;
-- Add ons to the jupyter notebook interface.
+- Addons to the jupyter notebook interface.

 `nbchkr` is meant to be a lightweight alternative.